xod-wow/LiteMount/README.md

 1. if we're not in combat:
     1. the preclick handler on the button runs:
        - evaluates each line in its action list in turn
-       - once one returns a mount, sets up its secure attributes
+       - once one returns a SeucreAction, sets up the button's secure attributes
 1. the blizzard secure click handler uses the attributes to perform the mount action
 1. if we're not in combat: